matias-rivera/shiro/README.md

 ## About

-Shiro is a discussion network project under development, free to use for any community whose needs a platform to connect their members.
+Shiro is a discussions network project under development, free to use for any community whose needs a platform to connect their users.

 ## Some features are ☕